Fair Value Measurements

 Investment securities - trading — Our trading portfolio consists of various marketable securities that are valued using quoted prices in active markets.

 The carrying amounts reflected on the condensed consolidated balance sheets for cash and cash equivalents, accounts receivable, and accounts payable approximate fair value due to their short-term nature.
-The carrying amount reflected on the condensed consolidated balance sheets for the revolving credit facility approximates fair value due to it being variable-rate debt.
-During the nine months ended September 30, 2020 and 2019, we did not have any re-measurements of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.
+The carrying value of our debt approximates fair value due to its recent acquisition and short maturity.
+During the nine months ended September 30, 2021 and 2020, we did not have any re-measurements of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.